 The Men's field

 I expect a two-front battle for the dominating teams, as was the case last year.
 On one side Pauwels Sauzen - Bingoal with Eli Iserbyt and Michael Vanthourenhout in the lead; and on the other Baloise - Trek Lions with Lars van der Haar, Pim Ronhaar and Thibau Nys.
-Baloise lost Joris Nieuwenhuis however, a very valuable asset, who is rumoured to be leading a new team sponsored by Ridley.
+Baloise lost Joris Nieuwenhuis however, a very valuable asset, who will be leading the new Ridley Racing Team.

 We have Toon Aerts racing for the Deschacht - Hens - FSP team.
 The Belgian returned to racing in mid-February.
 He only managed to start three races but the two he finished had fourth place results; and over the summer he proved strong in a few gravel and road events.
 He will be a man to take into consideration, he has not lost his level after the two-year suspension.
 Laurens Sweeck (Crelan - Corendon) did not have the best of seasons last year and will have pressure on his shoulders to once again be competitive against the very best.